Farhad0111/farhad0111/README.md

 ### Hi there 👋, My name is Md.
 Farhad Billah
-### Data Analyst, ML Developer, Front-End Developer
+### Data Analyst, AI Developer, Front-End Developer

 I recently graduated from East West University with a BSc in Computer Science and Engineering, specializing in Data Science.